 After lunch, the tour stops at the Golyama Kosmatka Thracian tomb, one of the largest mounds in the region and dating from the 5th century, believed to be the tomb of Seuth III, one of the greatest Thracian kinds.

 Bulgaria Tours – Bachkovo Monastery, Asen’s Fortress & Wonderful Bridges

 See the best of the area around Plovdiv with this tour.
 It starts with the Asen’s fortress near Asenovgrad with its 12th-century church and authentic iconography as well as carvings made by King Ivan Asen himself.
-Then visit the Bachkovo monastery, the second largest in the country which has an icon of the Virgin Mary that dates from the 14th century.
+Then visit the Bachkovo monastery, the second largest of the Bulgarian Monasteries which has an icon of the Virgin Mary that dates from the 14th century.

 Finally, visit the Wonderful Bridges, 1450 metres above sea level in the Rhodope Mountains.
 These marble bridges were created by erosion and are home to the longest zip line in the Balkan Peninsula at 240 metres between the two bridges – if you are brave enough!

 Bulgaria Tours – Plovdiv Old Town

 This tour of Plovdiv Old Town includes an audio guide, a map and entrance tickets.
 You start at the Roman Stadium then move to Saborna Street and the Armenian Church Museum where a wooden board with the abbreviation INRI (Jesus the Nazarene, King of the Jews) is kept along with a number of artefacts from Armenian history.